drodil/backstage-plugin-qeta/docs/permissions.md

 Q&A plugin is utilizing Backstage permissions framework.
 Using the framework is optional but if you want to define who can read questions or post new questions or answers, follow this guide.
-The default permissions are hard-coded.
-These include:

-- Only author can edit and delete own questions
-- Only author can edit and delete own answers
-- Only author can delete their own comments
-- User cannot vote their own questions or answers
-- Only question author can mark answer as correct
-- Except for moderators, who can do these for any questions/answer/comment

 ## Set up